What are the elements of pricing?

 Can I get a certification for material after it has shipped from STP if I did not originally request it?

 Yes, STP can provide a certificate of compliance or full certification after the material has shipped.
 If you require testing that was not originally agreed upon during the original order contract, you may need to return parts for testing.
-Consult the STP Quality Department for additional information.
+Consult the STP Customer Service or Quality Departments for additional information.